aligator/NeoPixelBusGfx/README.md

   //...
 }
 ```
 The remap function is then used to map the pixels to the chosen topography.

+One side not:
+In most cases methods starting with a capital letter are from NeoPixelBus and all other methods are from Adafruit_GFX or the NeoPixelBusGfx lib.